dariogentiletti/dariogentiletti.com/README.md

-## Dario Gentiletti's blog
+## A blog curated by Dario Gentiletti
-Games, Products and Philosophy.
+Games, Products and Philosophy

----
+> Thanks to **raghuveerdotnet** for the Simply Jekyll theme.